Understanding Bird Nutrition for Better Health

 |---|---|

-| Seed-Based Diets | Seed mixes provide essential fats and proteins while stimulating natural foraging behavior. |
+| Seed-Based Diets | Seed mixes provide essential fats and proteins while encouraging natural foraging behavior. |

-| Vegetable and Fruit Inclusion | Incorporating fresh produce ensures a rich supply of vitamins and minerals, contributing to overall health. |
+| Vegetable and Fruit Inclusion | Fresh produce provides vitamins and minerals that support overall health. |

-| Pelleted Diets | Pellets offer a balanced nutritional profile, reducing selective feeding and ensuring complete nutrients. |
+| Pelleted Diets | Pellets offer balanced nutrition, reduce selective feeding, and help ensure complete nutrient intake. |

-| Supplements | Supplements can enhance diet with specific vitamins or minerals, tailored to the bird’s needs. |
+| Supplements | Supplements can add specific vitamins or minerals based on a bird’s individual needs. |

 Navigating Bird Food Types: A Closer Look